dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

     }
 ```

-The proposal prevents this though because it violates the span safety rules.
+The proposal prevents this though because it violates the ref safe context rules.
 Consider the following:

 - The *ref-safe-context* of `this` is *function-member* and *safe-context* is *caller-context*.
 These are both standard for `this` in a `struct` member.
 - The *ref-safe-context* of `i` is *function-member*.
 This falls out from the [field lifetimes rules](#rules-field-lifetimes).
 Specifically rule 4.